Tongariro Alpine Crossing: Discover New Zealand’s Premier Day Hike

 Volcanic Crater Landscapes

-Don't miss these highlights along your journey:
+Don’t miss these remarkable features along the way:

 Panoramic Valley Views